 This approach is so far from the people being ‘marched to re-education by their employer after they have been diagnosed as racist’, as Peterson described recently.

-Scepticism isn’t something new.
+Skepticism isn’t something new.
 When we started EW Group in 1992, we had to get used to some not-very-subtle eye-rolling at the very idea that senior people should seriously attend to building inclusive cultures and addressing unconscious bias at work.
-Now we’re very fortunate to work with so many business leaders who really do understand that they simply can’t be excellent without building organisations that have diversity and inclusion woven into their DNA.
+Now we’re very fortunate to work with so many business leaders who really do understand that they simply can’t be excellent without building organizations that have diversity and inclusion woven into their DNA.

-So in the face of continued scepticism, EW Group will calmly keep on building the capacity of our clients to build inclusive cultures – we know it makes a difference – as we did 28 years ago.
+So in the face of continued skepticism, EW Group will calmly keep on building the capacity of our clients to build inclusive cultures – we know it makes a difference – as we did 28 years ago.